-- 4.1 In order to suspend the right to buy on the esates referred to in paragraph 2.11 above the Council will be required to serve an Initial Demolition Notice on the residents pursuant to section 138 and Schedule 5A of the Housing Act 1985.
-The service of an intial Demolition Notice does not prevent the making of such an application, or the taking of steps under such an application, however if the Council subsequently serves a Final Demolition Notice the right to buy will not arise whilst it remains in force. - 4.2 An Initial Demolition Notice has a maximum life of 7 years and a Final Demolition Notice of 2 years.
-Where, for what ever reason, the Demolition Notice ceases to have effect no further demolition notices can be served for a period of 5 years. - 4.3 To avoid the right to buy provisions of the 1985 Housing Act the SPV, if it is registered as housing association, it must falls within one of the exceptions set out in Schedule 5 of the Act. - 4.4 Section 105 of the Act requires the Council to have in place a scheme to consult with those of its secure tenants who are likely to be substantially affected by matters of housing management which is defined to include the improvement or demolition of dwelling-houses let by the Council.
-The consultaion scheme must enable the secure tenants to be informed of the proposals, permit them to make representations, which representations must be taken into account by the Council before any decision is made.
+- 4.1 In order to suspend the Right to Buy on the esates referred to in paragraph 2.11 above the Council will be required to serve the appropriate legal notices on the residents pursuant to Schedule 5A of the Housing Act 1985.
+The service of this notice does not prevent the making of a Right to Buy application, or the taking of steps under such an application, however if the Council subsequently serves a notice under Schedule 5 the Right to Buy will not arise whilst it remains in force. - 4.2 An Initial notice under section Schedule 5A has a maximum life of 7 years and a Final notice under Schedule 5 has a maximum life of 2 years.
+Where, for what ever reason, the notice ceases to have effect no further notices suspending the right to buy can be served for a period of 5 years. - 4.3 Section 105 of the Act requires the Council to have in place a scheme to consult with those of its secure tenants who are likely to be substantially affected by matters of housing management which is defined to include the management, maintenance, improvement or demolition of dwelling-houses let by the Council.
+The consultaion scheme must enable the secure tenants to be informed of the proposals, permit them to make representations, which representations must be taken into account by the Council before any decision is made. - 4.4 The intention to take this key decision was entered on the Forward Plan on 12 September, therefore the required 28 days notice has been given.
+The report was published five working days before decision is due to be taken and will be subject to call-in for five days once the decision is published.